 With 4 pm sunsets, freezing weather, and tons of tempting treats, staying healthy during the holidays and through the winter can be tough.
 That said, now is the time to prioritize winter wellness and stay on track with your goals!
 Don’t get us wrong, we’re all for letting loose and enjoying the holiday season.
 But, why let the winter freeze your motivation?
 Rather than wait till January or the Spring to kickstart your goals, wouldn’t it feel so great to stay healthy and motivated this time of year?
 If you’re thinking, ‘yes, but how?’
 With help from our Winter Wellness Guide, of course!
 That’s right, we’ve got everything you need to thrive and stay healthy during the winter season.

-Ahead, we’re sharing comforting seasonal eats, how to enjoy healthy seasonal treats, cold-weather fitness motivation, and of course, tips on how to reduce stress during the busiest time of the year.
-With a little planning and mindfulness, Winter may just be your healthiest season yet.
+Ahead, comforting seasonal eats, healthy holiday treats, cold-weather fitness tips, and the best stress-busting tips for the busiest time of the year.
+With a little planning and mindfulness, winter may just be your healthiest season yet.

 Seasonal Eats, Warming Winter Treats, & Immune Support

 The winter season is all about grounding down with nourishing seasonal foods, boosting your immunity to keep you healthy through the cold winter months, and of course, indulging in tasty (but healthy) treats through the holiday season and beyond!

 Seasonal eating supports local farmers and reduces your carbon footprint.
 And, by eating local and seasonal, oftentimes your food is both cheaper and nutritious!
 Add these yummy winter foods to your grocery list:

 Other Seasonal Winter Fruits: : Pineapples, pears, apples, bananas, kiwi, avocado

 Greens: Swiss chard, kale, herbs, collard greens, brussels sprouts, celery